Plusnet broadband features and review

 Plusnet usage limits and traffic management

-All Plusnet broadband deals come with unlimited usage.
+All Plusnet broadband deals (for new customers and existing) come with unlimited internet usage.
 That means you can download and upload as much as you want and never be charged extra.

 Plusnet offers excellent value for money.
-Despite being at the budget end of the broadband market their service boasts strong customer support, a variety of flexible plans (including monthly “no contract” broadband) and features for more technical users, such as optional static IP and the ability to use your own router.
+Despite being at the budget end of the broadband market their service boasts strong customer support, free installation (most of the time), a variety of flexible plans (including monthly “no contract” broadband) and features for more technical users, such as optional static IP and the ability to use your own Wi-Fi broadband router.
+It has also introduced a fixed price guarantee for all new contracts so you don't need to worry about mid-contract price rises.

-But Plusnet’s traffic management may not please those who want to take advantage of the full speed no matter what they’re doing online.
-And you should also be aware that Plusnet has different pricing depending on your location - if you’re in an area classed as “non-low cost” you’ll find it’s more expensive.
+But you should also be aware that Plusnet has different pricing depending on your location - if you’re in an area classed as “non-low cost” you’ll find it’s more expensive.